RupendraRaavi/Churn_prediction-using-neural-network/README.md

 # Churn_prediction
- To classify whether a customer is going to churn or not
+ To classify whether a customer is going to churn or not.